The History of Frisbee and Disc Sports

 “A competition has many moments to be won or lost.
 The final score at the end of the game is only one of those moments.”

-The first official recognition of the existence of an alternative competitive spirit in a disc sport. – All players are responsible for administering and adhering to the rules.
-Ultimate relies upon a Spirit of the Game that places the responsibility for fair play on every player.
-It is trusted that no player will intentionally break the rules; thus there are no harsh penalties for breaches, but rather a method for resuming play in a manner that simulates what would most likely have occurred had there been no breach.
-Highly competitive play is encouraged, but should never sacrifice the mutual respect between players, adherence to the agreed-upon rules of the game, or the basic joy of play. – Ultimate’s Spirit of the Game (SOTG).
+The first official recognition of an alternative competitive spirit in a disc sport.– All players are responsible for administering and adhering to the rules.
+Ultimate depends on the Spirit of the Game, which assigns the responsibility for fair play to every player.
+It is trusted that no player will intentionally break the rules; thus, there are no harsh penalties for breaches, but rather a method for resuming play in a manner that simulates what would most likely have occurred had there been no breach.
+Highly competitive play is encouraged, but should never sacrifice the mutual respect between players, adherence to the agreed-upon rules of the game, or the basic joy of play.
+Ultimate’s Spirit of the Game (SOTG).

-According to every source, including The Complete Book of Frisbee, the world’s first known instance of a flying disc game was Tin Lid Golf.
-A flying disc game, played by students in Bladworth, Saskatchewan, Canada, 1926.
+According to multiple sources, such as The Complete Book of Frisbee, Tin Lid Golf was played in 1926 by students in Bladworth, Saskatchewan, Canada.

 It was the first organized game, uniformly played with a flying disc-like object, and is the earliest record of a pre-modern flying disc game.
-In 1926, Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4-foot wide circles drawn into sandy patches on their school grounds.
+In 1926, Ronald Gibson and a group of his Bladworth Elementary School buddies played a game of throwing tin lids into 4-foot-wide circles drawn into sandy patches on their school grounds.
 They called the game Tin Lid Golf and played fairly regularly.
-However, after they grew older and went their separate ways, the game ended.
-We don’t have the historical connecting dots from Tin Lid Golf 1926 to the beginning of modern disc golf, but it doesn’t mean they were not there.
-For all we know, someone from Bladworth Tin lid Golf may have moved to the East Coast of the U.S. for whatever reason and started the pie tin tossing at Yale and other Ivy League universities, we just don’t know.
+However, after they grew older, the game ended, and they went their separate ways.

-In 1970, the first object target disc golf courses were designed in Rochester, NY, Toronto, ON, and Berkeley, CA. Jim Palmeri established an 18-hole object target course, and in the early 1970s began producing local disc golf competitions in Rochester, NY.
-Ken Westerfield and Jim Kenner designed an object-target disc golf course in Queen’s Park, Toronto.
+In 1970, the first object-target disc golf courses were designed in Rochester, NY, Toronto, ON, and Berkeley, CA. Jim Palmeri established an 18-hole object-target course and, in the early 1970s, began producing local disc golf competitions in Rochester, NY.
+Americans Ken Westerfield and Jim Kenner designed an object-target disc golf course in Queen’s Park, Toronto.
 Ken and Jim introduced disc golf competitions with other disc sports at their Canadian Open Frisbee Championships in Toronto and Vancouver, BC.
-The Berkeley Frisbee Group established their own object target disc golf course on the UC Berkeley Campus in California.
-Today disc golf is played in over 40 countries with a popular PDGA professional tour.
+The Berkeley Frisbee Group established its object-target disc golf course on the UC Berkeley Campus in California.
+Today, disc golf is played in over 40 countries with a popular PDGA professional tour.

-Disc Sports Pioneers and the First Multi-Event Tournaments.
+Modern Disc Sports Pioneers and Competitions in the 1970s.

 “Every person, all the events of your life are there because you have drawn them there.
 What you choose to do with them is up to you.” – Richard Bach.

-Organized disc sports, beginning with promotional efforts from Wham-O (U.S.A.) and Irwin Toy (Canada), a few tournaments, and professionals using Frisbee show tours to perform and promote disc sports at universities, fairs, and sporting events.
-The beginning of all the disc sports were the early player pioneers and their multi-event tournaments.
+Organized modern disc sports, beginning with promotional efforts from Wham-O (U.S.A.) and Irwin Toy (Canada), a few tournaments, and professionals using Frisbee show tours to perform and promote disc sports at universities, fairs, and sporting events.

-The earliest competitions and tournament directors presenting the Frisbee in disc sports were the Healy family and the International Frisbee Tournament (IFT), Eagle Harbor, Michigan.
-Ken Westerfield and Jim Kenner’s, Canadian Open Frisbee Championships (1972), in Toronto and their Vancouver Open Frisbee Championships (1974).
-Dan Roddick and Flash Kingsley’s, Octad and Jersey Jam (1974), in New Brunswick, NJ.
-Jim Palmeri’s, American Flying Disc Open, AFDO (1974), Rochester, NY.
-Ed Headrick and Dan Roddick’s, Wham-O World Frisbee Championships (1974), Rose Bowl, Pasadena, CA. Humblies Guts Team, University of Michigan Indoor Frisbee Festival, Ann Arbor, MI.
-These were the earliest disc sports multi-event competitions on the tournament trail for the first disc athletes and the beginning of presenting all of the disc sports.
-Guts, freestyle, disc golf, ultimate, double disc court (DDC), and several Frisbee individual events like accuracy, distance, MTA, TRC, and decathlon.
-Not only did these early multi-event tournaments present all of the first disc sports to the world, but the tournament directors were also the pioneer founders of the first disc sports.
+The first Frisbee competition started with the Healy family and the International Frisbee Tournament (IFT) in Eagle Harbor, Michigan.
+Other early tournaments included Ken Westerfield and Jim Kenner’s Canadian Open Frisbee Championships held in Toronto (1972) and Vancouver, BC (1974), as well as Dan Roddick and Flash Kingsley’s Octad and Jersey Jam in New Brunswick, NJ (1974).
+Jim Palmeri’s American Flying Disc Open (AFDO) took place in Rochester, NY (1974).
+Ed Headrick and Dan Roddick hosted the Wham-O World Frisbee Championships at the Rose Bowl in Pasadena, CA (1974).
+The Humblies Guts Team presented the Indoor Frisbee Festival at the University of Michigan in Ann Arbor, MI.
+These events marked the beginning of multi-event disc sports competitions and were pivotal for the first disc athletes, laying the foundation for all disc sports.
+Guts, freestyle, disc golf, ultimate, double disc court (DDC), and several Frisbee individual events like accuracy, distance, MTA, TRC, and discathon.
+Not only did these early multi-event tournaments present all of the first modern disc sports to the world, but the tournament directors were also the pioneer founders of the first modern disc sports and events.

 A few posters from landmark historical disc sports tournaments from the 1970s -80s

-Players, promoters, and historic first events that shaped the transition of Frisbee play, with a flying toy, to modern disc sports.
+The players, promoters, and events that shaped the transition from playing with a flying toy to modern disc sports.

-The Healy family (guts Frisbee and IFT).
-Ken Westerfield (ultimate, freestyle, disc golf, Canadian Open Frisbee Championships, Toronto, and Vancouver).
-Jim Kenner (Discraft, ultimate, disc golf, freestyle, Canadian Open Frisbee Championships, Toronto, and Vancouver).
-Jared Kass, Joel Silver, Bernard “Buzzy” Hellring, Jonny Hines, and Johnny Appleseeds (Ultimate Frisbee).
-Tom Kennedy, Irv Kalb, Dan Roddick (Ultimate Players Association).
+The Healy family (guts frisbee, and IFT).
+Ken Westerfield (ultimate, freestyle, disc golf, Canadian Open Frisbee Championships, Toronto, and Vancouver.
+Jim Kenner (Discraft, ultimate, disc golf, freestyle, Canadian Open Frisbee Championships, Toronto, and Vancouver.
+Jared Kass, Joel Silver, Bernard “Buzzy” Hellring, Jonny Hines, and Johnny Appleseed’s (ultimate).
+Tom Kennedy, Irv Kalb, and Dan Roddick (Ultimate Players Association).
 Dave Marini (Freestyle Players Association, FPA).
 Jim Palmeri (AFDO, disc golf, DDC, and freestyle).
 Dan Roddick (Octad, WFC, IFA, UPA, Frisbee World, and WFDF).
 Ed Headrick (Wham-O, IFA, WFC, and disc golf).
 Tom Monroe (Frisbee South events and disc golf).
 Tom Schot (disc golf and Santa Cruz World Disc Championships).
-These were Frisbee and disc sport’s earliest pioneers.
+These were Frisbee and disc sports’ earliest pioneers.
 Excelling with the Frisbee when it was still considered a toy, they produced the formats and competitive concepts through their tournaments and organizations that led to the modern disc sports we see today.

 Touring Frisbee shows in the 1970s-80s.

-1926–World’s first flying disc sport is Tin Lid Disc Golf played in Canada.
+1926–The World’s first flying disc sport is Tin Lid Disc Golf, played in Canada.
 The games were held in Bladworth, Saskatchewan, using tin lids.

 1958–International Frisbee Tournament (IFT Guts) in Eagle Harbor, Michigan.

-1964–1969 – George Sappenfield and Kevin Donnelly as recreation counselors organized several Frisbee golf events for children on playgrounds in southern California using hula hoops as targets.
+1964–1969 – George Sappenfield and Kevin Donnelly, recreation counselors, organized several frisbee golf events for children on playgrounds in southern California, using hula hoops as targets.

 1966– Jared Kass and fellow Amherst students play early games of Frisbee football.

-1968–Jared Kass, as an instructor at Mount Hermon summer camp, teaches his Frisbee game to Joel Silver.
-Silver and fellow students at Columbia High School write up the first set of rules for ultimate.
+1968–Jared Kass, an instructor at Mount Hermon summer camp, taught his Frisbee game to Joel Silver.
+Silver and fellow students at Columbia High School wrote up the first set of rules for ultimate.

 1969–The first ultimate game played at CHS is between the student council and the school newspaper staff.

-1970–The first object hole disc golf courses are designed in Rochester, NY, Toronto, ON, and Berkeley, CA.
+1970–The first object-hole disc golf courses were designed in Rochester, NY, Toronto, ON, and Berkeley, CA.

 1970–New Jersey high school graduates called Johnny Appleseeds to promote the sport of ultimate at their universities.

-1972–Ken Westerfield and Jim Kenner are contracted full-time by Irwin Toy to perform and promote Frisbee sports in Canada.
+1972–Americans Ken Westerfield and Jim Kenner are contracted full-time by Irwin Toy to perform and promote the Frisbee and disc sports across Canada.

-1972–The Canadian Open Frisbee Championships, Toronto, begins presenting modern disc sports.
+1972–The Canadian Open Frisbee Championships in Toronto began presenting modern disc sports.

-1972–The IFA Newsletter began in 1968 and in the early 1970s brought together early pioneers of modern disc sports in the U.S. and Canada.
+1972–The IFA Newsletter began in 1968 and, in the early 1970s, brought together the early pioneers of modern disc sports in the U.S. and Canada.

-1974–The Flying Disc World newsletter by Dan Roddick and Flash Kingsley becomes the first independently published magazine for flying disc sports.
+1974–The Flying Disc World newsletter, produced by Dan Roddick and Flash Kingsley, became the first independently published magazine for flying disc sports.

-1974–Jim Kenner and Ken Westerfield begin performing halftime Frisbee shows at university basketball games for several years as the Molson Frisbee Team.
+1974–Jim Kenner and Ken Westerfield began performing halftime Frisbee shows at university basketball games for several years as the Molson Frisbee Team.

 1974–John Kirkland and Victor Malafronte perform Frisbee shows for the Harlem Globetrotters tour.

-1974–The Rochester Frisbee Club host the first disc golf tournament of national scope.
+1974–The Rochester Frisbee Club hosts the first disc golf tournament of national scope.

 1974–Freestyle Competitions begin.
 Canadian Open Frisbee Championships, Toronto, and Vancouver, BC.